harrewarre/harrewarre.github.io/docs/blog/posts/netcore-az-container-environment.md

 ---
 date: 2019-05-04
+description: A little gotcha when using a .net core app in a container on Azure that needs environment variables.
 slug: netcore-az-container-environment
-summary: A little gotcha when using a .net core app in a container on Azure that needs environment variables.
 tags:
 - docker
 - containers